 Applicants will be evaluated based on academic performance, demonstrated leadership potential, commitment to public service, communication skills, initiative, creativity, and positive attitude.

 Select candidates will be invited to participate in in-person interviews.
-Applicants who are selected for an interview will be notified in early March 2017.
-The interview process will take place in late March, with the chosen candidates notified within 7-14 days following the interviews.
-The expected start date for the qualified candidate is no later than early July 2017.
+Applicants who are selected for an interview will be notified in late February 2019.
+The interview process will take place in early March, with the chosen candidates notified within 7-14 days following the interviews.
+The expected start date for the qualified candidate is no later than early July 2019.

 The City of Raleigh, founded in 1792, is the second largest city in North Carolina and is situated in the heart of the North Carolina Piedmont region, which is centered between the sandy Atlantic beaches and the Great Smoky Mountains.
 The City is both the county seat of Wake County and the capital of North Carolina.
 Raleigh covers an area of more than 145 square miles and is home to a growing and diverse population of approximately 458,000 residents.
 Together with Chapel Hill and Durham, Raleigh forms the Research Triangle.
 Research Triangle Park, founded in 1959 as a model for research, innovation and economic development, is now the largest research park in the nation.
 The Raleigh-Durham-Chapel Hill combined statistical area (CSA), which encompasses Raleigh and surrounding counties including Wake, Durham, and Orange, has a population of almost 2.1 million.